leo9211/leo9211.github.io/README.txt

-This is a github pages portfolio of my data science project, feel free to take a look!
+This is a github pages portfolio of my data science projects, feel free to take a look!